FabioChiodini/ProjectSpawnSwarmtc/README.md

 It then destroys:
 - Docker machine VMs provisioned (by doing so kills all honeypot instances)
-- Infrastructure Components (Docker Swarm, Receiver and Consul)
+- Infrastructure Components (Docker Swarm, Receiver, etcd-browser and Consul)
-- it then destroys local Docker instances (etcd and eventually Consul if local)
+- Local Docker instances (etcd and eventually Consul if local)
--

 ###How to launch